Broken-Clock-AI/VibeCodeTris/BuildLog.md

 *   **Summary:** `feat(engine): Implement 7-bag and piece spawning`
 *   **Details:**
     *   Implemented the deterministic 7-bag piece generator using the PRNG.
-    *   Added piece spawning logic to the engine.
+    *   Added piece spawning logic to the.
     *   Refactored the engine to spawn the first piece on the first tick, not in the constructor.
     *   Added and updated unit tests to verify the bag's determinism and correct piece spawning.
     *   All tests passed successfully.